 The presentation of theory and practices employed in the application of scientific methodology to a variety of psychological phenomena.
-This course will include laboratory techniques.
+This course will include a research project.
 Spring.

-Prerequisite: PSY 1311 and 2351.
-Four semester hours
+\Prerequisite: PSY 1311 and 2351.\

 PSYCHOLOGY 4390.
 INDIVIDUAL RESEARCH PROBLEMS.

 A course designed to provide the opportunity for students to study particular problems in any field of applied psychology or initiate basic research using the scientific method under the guidance of a member of the faculty.